 Before you begin sharing PHI with Dropbox, you need to perform a risk analysis and identify risks that aren’t mitigated by end-to-end encryption.
-This approach strengthens the legal defensibility of your compliance program in case PHI is breached.
+This approach strengthens the legal defensibility of your compliance program in case HIPAA compliant online storage of PHI is breached.

 #2 Create HIPAA Administrative Safeguards

 Implementing physical safeguards like access control or limits on accessing data stored in repositories would be best.
 This way, only authorized people can get their hands on PHI, which lowers the chances of unintentional disclosures via human error.

 You can use role-based access controls (RBAC) or device-level controls (DLC).
 RBAC lets you set policies for different user roles like doctors, nurses, etc., under your supervision.
 DLC enables you to control which devices can be used to access PHI, and if a device doesn’t meet requirements, it automatically locks out.

 #3 Have Risk Management Plan